LearnOnDemandSystems/docs/lod/vm-auto-login.md

     1. Select the **Hamburger menu** in the upper-right corner of the lab.

     1. Select **Save**

+## Hyper-V

+- For Hyper-V labs that **do not use Enhanced Session Mode (ESM)**, automatic login is configured using the Netplwiz utility built into Windows.

+- For Hyper-V labs that **use ESM**, Windows Registry and Group Policy must be configured to enable automatic login.

 ## Configuring Automatic Login for Hyper-V and Enhanced Session Mode